Gas Heater vs Portable Gas Heater

 Minimum Room Sizing

-Portable gas heaters for sale should not be used in bedrooms, bathrooms or hallways.
-Some States specifiy the minimum room sizing (volume of room in M³) and minimum ventilation requirements for unflued heaters.
-Minimum room sizing also varies between thermostatically controlled and manually controlled heaters.
+Some States specify the minimum room size (volume of room in M³) and minimum ventilation requirements for unflued heaters.

 All installations must comply with Australian Standard AS5601 – Gas Installations.